-Please also refer to Appendix A for information on how to contact the various Securities Commissions and the SEDI operator.
-Appendix A also includes the web site addresses of Securities Commissions that publish information on SEDI and the web site address of the Canadian Securities Administrators.
-Some of the Securities Commissions' web sites include a list of questions and answers from information sessions held in 2001 by some provincial Securities Commissions.
-You can also look in the 'Frequently Asked Questions' of the online help to be available on the SEDI web site.
+Please also refer to Appendix A for information on how to contact the various securities regulatory authorities and the SEDI operator.
+Appendix A also includes the web site addresses of the securities regulatory authorities that publish information on SEDI and the web site address of the Canadian Securities Administrators (CSA).
+You can also look in the 'Frequently Asked Questions' section of the online help available on the SEDI web site or in the SEDI User Guide available online at www.csa-acvm.ca.
+[Revised August 19, 2005]